andytom/navigator/README.rst

     >>>     name = navigator.ui.prompt("What is your name?")
     >>>     navigator.ui.text_success("Hello {}!".format(name))

+There are more complete examples in the examples directory.

 To Do List
 ----------
 - Complete README (examples, basic how to)